codevise/pageflow/doc/creating_page_types/custom_redux_modules.md

 track of custom state.
 As a simple example, let's assume we want to display a counter and an increment button on our page.
 In particular, we want each page to have its own counter when there are multiple pages using our page type.
-Pageflow makes it easy, to manage this state per page.
+Pageflow makes it easy to manage this state per page.

 As a first step, we define Redux actions and action creators: